Hepatization of lungs

-Hepatization is conversion into a substance resembling the liver; a state of the lungs when gorged with effuse matter, so that they are no longer pervious to the air.
-Red hepatization is when there are red blood cells, neutrophils, and fibrin in the pulmonary alveolus/ alveoli; it precedes gray hepatization, where the red cells have been broken down leaving a fibrinosuppurative exudate.
+Hepatization of the lungs is an old name for changes to the visual appearance of the lungs so that they resemble the liver.
+This happens when they are gorged with effuse matter and are no longer pervious to the air.
 The main cause is lobar pneumonia.
+Hepatization appears in ultrasounds as consolidations.

+Red hepatization is the presence of red blood cells, neutrophils, and fibrin in the pulmonary alveolus/alveoli.
+The texture of the lungs changes, and, unlike healthy lungs, they no longer float if placed in a bowl of water.

+Red hepatization may precede or be found in combination with gray hepatization, where the red cells have been broken down, leaving a fibrinosuppurative exudate.

+Yellow hepatization is uncommon due to treatment with antibiotics, but it may occasionally be seen, e.g., during an autopsy.

-Transformation from Red hepatization to gray hepatization is an example for acute inflammation turning into a chronic inflammation.
+Transformation from red hepatization to gray hepatization is an example for acute inflammation turning into a chronic inflammation.